 A lack of mental health services for adolescents in Latino and African American communities elevates their risk of developing depression.
-Racial and ethnic disparities in health insurance coverage play a role too, as many people of color do not have the resources for the help they need.
+Racial and ethnic disparities in health insurance coverage plays a role, too, as more people of color lack the resources to get the help they need.

 COVID-19’s Effect on Generation Z’s Mental Health